Linear Algebra Without the Agonizing Pain

 Linear Algebra Definitions

-Before we do anything interesting with machine learning or optimization, we’ll need to review some absolutely essential linear algebra concepts.
+Before we do anything interesting with machine learning or optimization, we’ll need to review some essential linear algebra concepts.

 Suppose we have two vectors \(u,v \in \mathbf{R}^{n \times 1}\).
 Their outer product is defined as \(u \cdot v^T\), which is an \(n \times n\) matrix.
 The inner product of \(u\) and \(v\) is defined \(u^Tv \in \mathbf{R}^{1 \times 1}\), a scalar.